The Model Photograph

-Before you even take out your camera, it’s important to set the scene for your pictures.
-We suggest a simple set-up with a plain background – a piece of paper stuck to a sturdy backdrop is a quick and easy solution and perfectly suitable for the job, providing a neutral backdrop for your models (1).
+Before you take out your camera, it’s important to set the scene for your pictures.
+We suggest a simple setup with a plain white background – a piece of paper stuck to a sturdy backdrop is a quick and easy solution and perfectly suitable for the job, providing a neutral backdrop for your models.
+We often use a white background as it helps show off the model in the best light, with no distractions from the details of the miniature.

 Top tip: If you’re really serious about photographing miniatures, look at investing in a light box.
 You can find them in most camera shops and online.